 Jamie Lord manages agricultural investments within New Forests’ Australia-New Zealand forestry funds.
 This includes reverting properties to agriculture outside of the core forestry estates and maximising the value of rural real estate assets through a strategic disposition process.
 In his role, Jamie contributes to investment thesis and financial model development, evaluation of opportunities, structuring, and deal execution as well as ongoing portfolio management.
 Jamie has experience working on pre and post farm gate transactions in several countries, though primarily in Australia and New Zealand.
 Previously, he worked as a banker for two of Australia’s largest financial institutions, managing agricultural supply chain clients in Australia and New Zealand across a broad range of agricultural industries, including several large, unlisted, agriculture focused funds and companies.
 He has a Bachelor of Business (Accounting & Finance) from Charles Sturt University and is currently completing a Master of Applied Finance (Corporate Finance and Advisory) from Kaplan Professional.

-Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team.
-Gordon is responsible for developing new market opportunities and undertaking special projects focused on optimising land use and maximising value from investments.
-In particular, Gordon supports the management of New Forests’ hardwood estate across Australia.
-Gordon also has extensive operational experience in forest certification systems and field-based compliance.
-Gordon has over 16 years of operational experience in forestry management and planning roles in forestry companies ranging in size from boutique to industrial with estates in Western Australia, South Australia, Victoria. and New South Wales.
-He has a Bachelor of Science in Environment from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.
+Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team with primary responsibility for the management of New Forests’ Australian softwood plantation assets.
+Gordon has over 20 years of forest management experience, working in forestry companies ranging in size from boutique to industrial with estates in both Australia and New Zealand.
+Gordon has a Bachelor of Science (Environmental) from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.

-Dr Nick O’Brien leads the company’s Investment Analytics team, which conducts financial and forestry modelling and analysis related to New Forests’ investments.
-Nick oversees quantitative analysis of forestry assets in acquisition and works with the operational teams once assets are acquired.
+Nick O’Brien leads New Forests’ global Investment Analytics team, which conducts financial and forestry modelling and analysis related to New Forests’ investments.
+Nick oversees quantitative analysis of forestry assets in acquisition as well as the collaboration with operational teams to achieve optimal management outcomes once assets are acquired.
 This includes asset-level and portfolio-level modelling and reporting and analysis on key projects.
-He leads an experienced team in Sydney and in regional offices to ensure that New Forests applies a consistent and high-quality analytical approach to timber management and, where possible, added value through carbon products for regulatory and voluntary markets.
+He leads an experienced team in Sydney, Mt.
+Maunganui (New Zealand), San Francisco, and Singapore to ensure that New Forests applies a consistent and high-quality analytical approach to timber management and, where possible, added value through carbon products for regulatory and voluntary markets.
 Nick has a Bachelor and a Ph.D. in Forest Science from the University of Melbourne.

-Mark Rogers is responsible for managing the Australia-New Zealand business and overseeing the investments in ANZFF and ANZFF2 and the development of ANZFF3.
-He manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for Australia New Zealand with a key focus on clients service.
-He has nearly 20 years experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
-Mark sits on a number of New Forests’ Investment Committees and operating company boards.
-He has also had extensive experience as a Non-Executive Director on numerous other real asset companies (such as Anglian Water, Electricity North West, and Hazelwood Power Corporation).
-Mark is currently an independent Director on the Board of the not-for-profit Infrastructure Sustainability Council of Australia.
-Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia and is a graduate member of the Australian Institute of Company Directors.
+Mark Rogers is responsible for managing the Australia-New Zealand and US (ANZUS) businesses and overseeing the investments in all product lines in those regions.
+Mark manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for ANZUS with a key focus on client service and investment excellence.
+He has over 25 years’ experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
+Mark is a member of several New Forests’ Investment Committees and operating company boards.
+He has also had extensive experience as a Non-Executive Director on numerous other real asset companies.
+Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia, and is a graduate member of the Australian Institute of Company Directors.

-David Shelton leads timberland acquisitions and dispositions programs for New Forests’ Australia-New Zealand forestry funds and is the co-portfolio manager for the company’s funds in the region.
-David manages a Sydney-based team responsible for sourcing and evaluating new investment opportunities, including structuring and executing transactions, financial analysis, business planning, negotiation, due diligence, and tax planning.
-He has experience working on investment transactions and research projects in more than 15 countries, primarily in Australasia.
-David has a Bachelor of Environmental Science (Honours) from Charles Sturt University and a MBA from the Australian Graduate School of Management.
+David Shelton has been with New Forests since it was formed in 2005 and leads all acquisitions and dispositions for New Forests’ Australia-New Zealand funds.
+This includes coverage of forestry investments as well as agriculture, infrastructure, carbon projects, and related assets.
+David’s track record for New Forests includes assets exceeding AUD 5.3 billion in valuation.
+David manages a Sydney-based team of investment professionals responsible for sourcing and evaluating new investment opportunities, including structuring and executing transactions, financial analysis, business planning, negotiation, due diligence, and tax planning.
+David also represents the funds on several company boards.
+He has experience working on investment transactions and research projects for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in more than 15 countries, primarily in Australasia.
+David has a Bachelor of Environmental Science (Honours) from Charles Sturt University and a Master of Business Administration from the Australian Graduate School of Management.